alex5lim/tfcs/README.md

 * AWS SSH key pair

 ### How to use the script
-First, you need to install Terraform on your PC, see [this guide] (https://www.terraform.io/intro/getting-started/install.html).
+First, you need to install Terraform on your PC, see [this guide](https://www.terraform.io/intro/getting-started/install.html).
 Clone this repo and go to `wp-elb` directory and run following commands:
 ```bash
 export AWS_ACCESS_KEY_ID=my_access_key_id
 export AWS_SECRET_ACCESS_KEY=my_secret_access_key_id